 Maintaining an app in a working condition is especially tricky when you have more than one platform involved.
 Every little functional change has to be propagated through other platforms.
-Xamarin is at a definite advantage here, given interchangeability of code between iOS, Android, and other platforms.
+Xamarin is a definite advantage here, given interchangeability of codebase between iOS, Android, and other platforms.

-This directly influences the time required to maintain the code, debug or update its logic when the need arises.
-The cross-platform experience enabled by Xamarin can save you hundreds of hours that could have been spent upgrading each app for each platform.
-And that, in turn, translates into thousands of dollars saved, especially if you’re using a third-party developer.
+This reduces the time required to maintain, debug, or update code when necessary.
+The cross-platform experience enabled by Xamarin can save you hours and days that could otherwise have been spent on upgrading each app for each platform separately.
+As a result, everything stays up-to-date and time and money get saved, especially if you outsource to a third-party developer.